Kirksville, Missouri: Aviation

 The City of Kirksville operates the Kirksville Regional Airport (formerly Clarence Cannon Airport), four miles (6 km) south of the city by the village of Millard.

 In 1952, the United States Air Force opened a radar base that was home to the 790th Radar Squadron, an Aircraft Control and Warning Squadron, in Sublette, about 10 mi north of Kirksville.
 The Air Force inactivated the 790th Radar Squadron in 1968.
 The Federal Aviation Administration took over running the radar and most of the surrounding 78.51 acre were given to Northeast Missouri State University.
 The current radar, an Air Route Surveillance Radar - Model 3, is a long-range radar that feeds data to air traffic control centers that control aircraft flying over the region.

-Four fatal airplane accidents have occurred near Kirksville:
+Five fatal airplane accidents have occurred near Kirksville: